-The Mediobanca Group's intention, then, through the Policy and the Directive which implements it, is to ensure consistency in application of the criteria, and appropriate the Group's FAs who individually manage more than 10% of their network's AUM are also included in the definition of Group identified staff by qualitative criteria.

-formalization and certification of the assessments adopted in order to identify MRTs both at Group level and by the individual Group companies, in accordance with.
+The Mediobanca Group's intention, then, through the Policy and the Directive which implements it, is to ensure consistency in application of the criteria, and appropriate formalization and certification of the assessments adopted in order to identify MRTs both at Group level and by the individual Group companies, in accordance with.
 The Directive sets out in more detail the company units/divisions and staff involved, the timescales to be adopted, and the documentation to be produced in order to ensure that the MRTs in each financial year are identified promptly, at both the individual and consolidated level.